pl3lee/personal-website/README.md

 - [Next.js](https://nextjs.org/) - A React framework for building fast and scalable web applications.
 - [TailwindCSS](https://tailwindcss.com/) - A utility-first CSS framework for rapid UI development.
 - [Vercel](https://vercel.com/) - A platform for deploying and hosting static and serverless websites.
+- [TypeScript](https://www.typescriptlang.org/) - A superset of JavaScript that adds type safety and readability to your code.

 ## How to Run Locally